loading basketball nba ishaan mishra

 From the jump, being able to use the logo on gear was a key feature of marketing it to the right audiences and turning The Cool Down into an influencing voice in that space so that an audience and trustworthy relationship could be established with the brand.
 The logo lends itself to simple and clean pieces as seen below:

 However, just because the logo was capable of being used on so many items in this format didn't mean that it wasn't also worth doing some more fun and colorful explorations targeted at Gen-Z with a bit more personality and expression.
-The illustrations convey optimism and energy while the gradient dip dye of the hoodies is a more sustainable way to produce the merch but also leads to pieces with unique patterns.
+The illustrations convey optimism and energy while the gradient dip dye of the hoodies is a more sustainable way to produce the merch but also leads to pieces with unique patterns and pops of vibrancy that feel very youthful and exciting.

 The Cool Down channels that positive energy, welcoming people everywhere to join a movement for a safer, cleaner world for the next generation.
 It’s a rallying cry, to cool down the polarized conversation, and ultimately, the planet.
 The Cool Down is an invitation for everyone to participate and make an impact.
 I was glad I had a chance to shape the social templates the brand design and logo playbook for such a young company that will hopefully make a massive impact.